Capitol Peak (14,130 feet)

 The hike up to the Daly/K2 saddle was solid class 1, but it was really steep.
 We made the saddle in just over 30 minutes.
 Man, I’m usually the endurance fiend, but these guys were definitely setting the pace.
 After the saddle, we went around the backside of the ridge.
 We made a decision to stay high, which forced us into a very early class 4 traverse across the first gully.
 This was a good warm up.
 After the gully traverse, we started to slowly cross the snowfields and boulder fields.
 I was very careful, as I didn’t have an axe, nor the knowledge to use one.
 The ice was very hard, but a fall would have been more embarrassing than dangerous at this point.
 Eventually, we came to the final ice field.
 This one was higher, and there was no easy way around it.
 This route pushed North, up to the based of K2.
 I was cautious, and slow, but I kept pace pretty well.
 None of us had crampons, so our pace was the same.
 At the top of this snowfield, it was boulder hopping the rest of the way to K2.

 We chose to summit K2, which involved our first solid class 4.
 The other option, to circumvent K2 looked loose and nasty.
 We were on the top of K2 in about 2 hours from the saddle.
 We got to the top of K2, and took a look at a grouping of clouds to the West.
 They looked nasty.
 And, the worst thing about it, was that we would lose sight of these clouds, once we started up the ridge.
+We spent sometime contemplating our decision: Go or no go?
+My clock says that we only spent 10 minutes making this decision, but I swear it seemed longer.
+The clouds were definitely moving South, and away from us, and the clouds above looked clear.
+So, we decided, “Go!”

 We started down K2, and onto the knife-edge.
 This stuff was awesome.
 I was so confident that I started across the knife-edge with one hand on the ridge, and one hand on the video camera, taping.
 This didn’t last long.
 But, I was able to cross the knife-edge using the one side traverse technique, versus the scoot-butt technique.
+The knife-edge is not continuous, as it is broken up by some short exposed scrambling.
+The knife-edge was definitely exposed, but with the right shoes, you can easily walk the slab, using foot holds, or even by smearing when holds become sparse.

 Once we left the knife-edge, the serious vertical class 4 started.
 After a short, nasty, loose, traverse around the south side, we started to gain elevation through class 4 and some mixed class 5 up-climbing.
 Since I didn’t have a helmet, I stayed back from Jared and Brian.
 This gave me great opportunity to take video and photos of these mountaineers in action.
 After the class 4 vertical, we made a final traverse to the real summit.
 Jared actually summited the ridge, and followed it to the summit, but the easier route is the traverse.
 We made the summit in about 1 hours and 15 minutes from K2.
 It seemed much longer.